graphql-java/graphql-java-page/content/blog/threads.md

 Because the code is non blocking there is no need to offload anything on a dedicated Thread pool to avoid blocking GraphQL Java.

-But you still might want to consider using a dedicated GraphQL Java pool as you otherwise use threads which are dedicated to IO and the same benefits as in the blocking case apply (purpose specific config, better monitoring).
+You still might want to consider using a dedicated GraphQL Java pool as you otherwise would use threads which are dedicated to IO.
+How much this is really relevant depends highly on your use case.

+For example `Async Http Client` (`AHC`) uses by default 2 * #cores (this value comes actually from Netty) threads.
+If you don't use a dedicated Thread Pool for GraphQL Java work you might encounter situations under load where all `AHC` threads are either busy or blocked by GraphQL Java code and as a result your system is not as performant as it could be.

 # Feedback or questions
 We use [GitHub Discussions](https://github.com/graphql-java/graphql-java/discussions) for general feedback and questions.